jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

   (b) may assign himself or herself.

 ### 65 Preliminary conferences
-As soon as the tribunal thinks practicable after a member has been assigned to act as the tribunal in relation to a claim (and whether or not a response has been received under section 66), it must call a preliminary conference of the parties to consider making, and (if possible) make, procedural and other decisions under this Act to try to ensure that the claim is dealt within the manner best suited to—
+As soon as the tribunal thinks practicable after a member has been assigned to act as the tribunal in relation to a claim (and whether or not a response has been received under section 66), it must call a preliminary conference of the parties to consider making, and (if possible) make, procedural and other decisions under this Act to try to ensure that the claim is dealt with in the manner best suited to—
   (a) its particular circumstances and those of the parties; and (b) its speedy and cost-effective resolution.